tabedzki/cbe423/at_home/python_setup/README.md

 # Getting Set up with Python

 Here, you will install Python on your local machine, which is the recommended approach.
-Nonetheless, if you prefer to use Python in a cloud-hosted environment instead, I recommend using [molab](https://molab.marimo.io/).
+Nonetheless, if you prefer to use Python in a cloud-hosted environment instead, you can import the Jupyter Notebooks to [Google Colab](https://colab.research.google.com/) or [molab](https://molab.marimo.io/).

 Common issues: